SAS emails are going to my spam folder

 Here are the junk email filter lists you can create and deploy:

-- Blocked Senders: Block messages from particular senders by adding their email addresses or domain names to the Blocked Senders list.
-When you add a name or email address to this list, Outlook moves any incoming message from that source to the Junk email folder.
-Messages from people or domain names in this list are always classified as junk, regardless of the content.
-If an address happens to be in both the Safe Senders and the Blocked Senders list, the Safe entry wins, and the message will be delivered to the Inbox.
+- Blocked Senders: You can easily block messages from particular senders by adding their email addresses or domain names to the Blocked Senders List.
+When you add a name or email address to this list, Outlook moves any incoming message from that source to the Junk Email folder.
+Messages from people or domain names that appear in this list are always classified as junk, regardless of the content of the message.

 To create the default junk email filter lists

-- In Outlook 2013, click the Home tab.
+- Click the Home tab.
 In the Delete group, click Junk, and click Junk email options.